2021–2023 inflation surge: 2025–present

 However, following the 2024 election, then President-elect Trump began escalating tariff threats on China and Mexico, causing some to fear exacerbated inflation during the start of his presidency.
 By January 10, 2025, long-term inflation expectations rose to 3.3 percent from 3.0 percent in December 2024, the highest level since June 2008, according to a University of Michigan survey.

 In February 2025, following the start of the second Trump Administration, consumer inflation in the United States reportedly dropped to 2.8% on a year-over-year basis, but this data was still above the Federal Reserve's target rate of 2% and was projected to climb following Trump's implementation of tariffs.
 An April 2025 CPI report showed annual inflation had slowed to 2.3%, however this figure again had not yet taken into account the full impact of the Trump Administration's tariffs on the economy, which were imposed at the start of the month, as many were given a 90-day pause pending further trade deals.

 In May 2025, the national average for gasoline across the United States reached a four-year low of $3.08 per gallon, down 50 cents from 2024, and $1.52 from 2022 during the height of the inflation surge.

 By July 2025, annual inflation increased to 2.7%, corresponding with earlier warnings from economists that the U.S. tariffs will soon be passed along to consumers enough to be reflected in the Bureau of Labor and Statistics' CPI reports.

 The cause for the 2021–2023 inflation surge in the United States has generally been believed to be a combination of factors, including the increasing of money supply from the fiscal stimulus provided in 2020 and 2021, supply chain constraints following the reopening of the United States economy in mid-2021, and energy price shocks resulting from the Russo-Ukraine war in 2022.

+In September 2026, the Federal Reserve raised interest rates for the first time since 2023, a decision shaped by a combination of domestic economic resilience and elevated energy prices stemming from the Iran war.